ananyar431/Student-Grade-Card-Program/README.md

 Makefile is utilized to link all the files, and mingw32-make command in command prompt can be used to compile the code which is now saved as student_grade_card. it can be run by typing .\student_grade_card in command prompt.

 For phase two, the code is saved as gradecard.

+For phase three, the data is stored in a file called data.csv which is read by the gradecard.c program and loaded into struct.
+Then, this data is used to calculate the grades of students, and display a grade card for an individual using string search.